bcole808/wp-social-metrics-tracker/src/readme.txt

 = Who created this? =

-This plugin was created by the Chapman University web marketing team.
+This plugin was created by Ben Cole, as a member of the Chapman University web marketing team.
 Our use for the plugin is to track posts on social networks to see which stories students, alumni, and faculty are most interested in sharing.

 == Screenshots ==